 CBD is a naturally occurring compound found in the cannabis (hemp) plant.
-CBD is an abbreviation for ‘cannabidiol’ and is one of many cannabinoids found in the plant.
-It will not get you high and is legal to consume/possess in Wisconsin.
+CBD is an abbreviation for cannabidiol.
+This is one of many cannabinoids found in the hemp plant.
+Unlike THC, CBD will not get you high and is legal to consume and possess in every state.
 More and more people are using CBD on a daily basis to alleviate a wide variety of ailments.
 It is commonly ingested via food/tinctures/capsules or applied topically via lotions/oils.
 This post will serve as an introduction to the immense potential of CBD.

 Many sources will say that CBD is “non-psychoactive” but a more accurate term is “non-intoxicating.”
 CBD influences your ECS which is spread throughout your mind and body, so to say that it doesn’t affect your mind is technically incorrect.
-CBD is used to treat anxiety, depression, and other mental illnesses.
 However, CBD does not induce any significant mind-altering effects like its fellow cannabinoid THC.

-In summary, CBD is a natural compound with immense medicinal potential that is still being understood.
+CBD is a natural compound with immense medicinal potential.
+Medical professionals are still fighting through past stigmas to properly advise patients and the general public on its full potential.
 Our goal is to produce high-quality and effective CBD and help as many people as possible.
 We are excited to be a part of the Wisconsin CBD revolution.

 Future posts will go into further detail about Full Spectrum oil and the Entourage Effect.
 Stay tuned!